jplusplus/rsf-index-2015/src/assets/markdown/themes/blasphemy-political-use-of-religious-censorship-en.md

 ---
 slug: blasphemy-political-use-of-religious-censorship
 title: "Blasphemy: political use of religious censorship"
-description: While 2014 saw a fall in the number of journalists being arrested or convicted for covering religious issues, more and more countries are using prohibitions on blasphemy and sacrilege to censor political criticism.
-Some leaders go so far as to use these prohibitions to pass laws banning any criticism of themselves or their political actions.
+description: "While 2014 saw a fall in the number of journalists being arrested or convicted for covering religious issues, more and more countries are using prohibitions on blasphemy and sacrilege to censor political criticism.
+Some leaders go so far as to use these prohibitions to pass laws banning any criticism of themselves or their political actions."
 lang: en
 picture: http://fr.rsf.org/IMG/jpg/blasphemy.jpg
 ---